JohnL3/churnometer/README.md

 	* At least 0.7 for R2 score , on train and test set
 	* The ML model is considered a failure if:
 		* after 12 months of usage, the model's predictions are 50% off more than 30% of the time.
 Say, a prediction is >50% off if predicted 10 months and the actual value was 2 months.
 * The output is defined as a continuous value for tenure in months.
-It is assumed that this model will predict tenure if the ChurnClf model predicts 1 (yes for churn).
+It is assumed that this model will predict tenure if the Predict Churn Classifier predicts 1 (yes for churn).
 If the prospect is online, the prospect will have already provided the input data via a form.
 If the prospect talks to a salesperson, the salesperson will interview to gather the input data and feed it into the App.
 The prediction is made on the fly (not in batches).
-* Heuristics: Currently there is no approach to predict tenure levels on prospect or customer
+* Heuristics: Currently there is no approach to predict tenure levels on prospect.
 * The training data to fit the model come from the Telco Customer.
 This dataset contains about 7 thousand customer records.
 	* Train data - filter data where Churn == 1, then drop Churn variable.
 Target: tenure; features: all other variables, but total charges and customerID